Comparison

 Privacy & data control

-FrameQuery uploads only lightweight proxy files for AI processing—your original footage is never uploaded, and proxies are deleted immediately after processing.
+FrameQuery extracts frames and audio on your device and sends only those for analysis.
+Your originals never leave your machine, and the extracted data is discarded the moment analysis completes.
 Your search index lives locally on your machine, and once indexed, search works entirely offline.
 This matters for NDA-protected projects and sensitive content.
 Muse.ai requires uploading your full videos to their cloud permanently for hosting, search indexing, and playback.

 Choose FrameQuery if you…